BenchLabs/bench-technology-handbook/how-were-organized.md

 ### IT

-The IT team owns our physical infrastructure (wifi, on-prem VPN, laptops, etc) as well as the access to our software (think Okta, Salesforce, etc).
+The IT team owns and supports our physical infrastructure (wifi, on-prem VPN, laptops, etc) as well as the administrating and maintaining access control to various software.
 They are also responsible for onboarding, offboarding, and a significant amount of our security controls.

 ### Data